alexch/codelikethis/public/lessons/agile/refactoring.md

 * ready for teamwork
 * ready for change

-# rereading
+# rereading and rewriting

 > “Curiously enough, one cannot read a book; one can only reread it.
 A good reader, a major reader, an active and creative reader is a rereader.” - Nabokov

-— applies to refactoring too, not just rereading
+- applies to refactoring code too, not just rereading books
+- your second solution will usually be better than your first
+- code is a communication medium

 https://www.goodreads.com/quotes/34497-curiously-enough-one-cannot-read-a-book-one-can-only

 # "Zen Refactoring"